 See

 [edit]- Newtownards Priory is the ruin of a 13th-century Dominican priory.
-The 4th Marquess of Londonderry and Marchioness are buried here.
+The Fourth Marquess of Londonderry and Marchioness are buried here.
 It's on Court St, a block south of town centre.
 Also in the centre note the market cross and market house.

 - 4 Helen's Tower is a Folly, a Baronial tower built 1848-1861 to house a poetry collection for the 5th Baron of Dufferin and Claneboye.
 (Was he unaware of paperbacks?
-Simms & McIntyre of Belfast pioneered the format from 1847.)
+Simms & McIntyre of Belfast pioneered that format from 1847.)
 A similar design was later used for the Ulster Memorial on the Somme.
 The interior is now a quirky self-catering apartment so you can't look in.
 You come for the woodland walk, approach from Crawfordsburn Rd to the west.

 - 5 Kempe Stones or Greengraves is a portal tomb dolmen near A20 two miles west of town.